0xPlaygrounds/rig/README.md

 # Rig
-This project implements an opinionated library for developing LLM-powered applications.
+A library for developing LLM-powered Rust applications.

 ## Installation
 ```bash